caihongyun/node-turen/README.md

 #### Audio

-Audio services is also to debug with TurenCore, we could pull audio streams from every stage like AEC/BF/VAD.
+Audio service is also to debug with TurenCore, we could pull audio streams from every stage like AEC/BF/VAD.

 You could use it as a socket handle: